 Current Year Guests-in-Residence

 The Unit One/Allen Hall Guest-in-Residence Program consists of a series of visiting guests who have a diverse range of professions and interests.
 Guests live in Allen Hall, interacting with residents and the public in a variety of programs, performances, workshops, and informal discussions.
 Guests typically give introductory presentations on the first evening of their residency and hold nightly events thereafter in Allen Hall, 1005 W. Gregory Drive, Urbana.

-Peace Paper Project: October 1, 2017 – October 5, 2017Peace Paper Project is an international community-arts initiative that utilizes traditional papermaking as a form of trauma therapy, social engagement, and community activism.
-Through workshops that incorporate hand-papermaking, writing, bookmaking, and printmaking, participants collaborate to transform significant articles of clothing into works of art that tell personal stories and facilitate mutual understanding and healing.
-Since 2011, Peace Paper Project has conducted over two hundred workshops worldwide in conjunction with community leaders, mental health professionals, and art therapists.
-They have helped launch twenty studios that use papermaking as a form of healing and community engagement.
+PEACE PAPER PROJECT is an international community-arts initiative that utilizes traditional papermaking as a vehicle for personal expression, trauma therapy, social engagement, and community activism.
+Through workshops that incorporate hand-papermaking and printmaking, participants collaborate to transform significant articles of clothing, invasive species, flags, currency, or waste material, into works of art that tell personal stories, facilitate mutual understanding, and address social issues.
+Since 2011, Peace Paper Project has conducted hundreds of workshops worldwide in conjunction with community leaders, mental health professionals, and art therapists.
+They have helped launch forty papermaking programs that use papermaking as a form of healing and community engagement.